Fashion, one of the most polluting industries

-This is not only a massive waste of resources and an unnecessary creation of pollution, toxic chemicals, and poor livelihoods of workers.
+This is not only waste of resources and an unnecessary creation of pollution, toxic chemicals, and poor livelihoods of workers.
 Clothes that end up in the landfill can take over 200 years to degrade.
 During this time, they produce methane, a very potent greenhouse gas, and leach toxic chemicals and dyes into the groundwater and our soil.

 Avoid fast fashion

 The majority of this waste is the result of fast fashion.
-The price paid by the consumer may be (suspiciously) cheap, but the environmental and social costs of fast fashion are horrendous.
+The price paid by the consumer may be (suspiciously) cheap, but the environmental and social costs of fast fashion are bad.
 Let’s brush up on some of them:

-So next time you feel the symptoms of shopping fever, remember at least one of these haunting facts.
+So next time you feel the symptoms of shopping fever, remember at least one of these facts.
 Hopefully, that will be enough to see the real ugliness behind the beautifully coloured garments.

 Other essential steps to diminish our impact